Serang Banten, Indonesia Travel Guide

 Stick to quieter side streets, market areas, or dedicated paths within parks or historical sites.

 Serang does not offer tour buses or hop-on-hop-off services.
 Organized tours to Serang or Old Banten often utilize private minibusses or cars, typically arranged through tour operators based in Jakarta or coastal Banten.
 These tours provide transport directly to the sites.
-Cable cars, funiculars, or other unique local transport systems are not present in Serang.
+Cable cars, funiculars, or other unique local transport networks are not present in Serang.

 Generally basic facilities for mobility needs.